It can be a pain to live with the constant sneezing and the never ending runny nose that comes with having a pet when you’re allergic.

 You NEED to talk to your doctor!!

 This is sooo important because if your allergies are too serious and your doctor advises against a pet, the following tips will be useless.
-However, if your allergies aren’t too serious and a pet is still on the table, a doctor can prescribe you medication that can reduce symptoms.
+However, if your allergies aren’t too serious and having a pet is still on the table, a doctor can prescribe you medication that can reduce symptoms.

 So definitely schedule a doctor’s visit before getting any type of pet that will set off your allergies.